Bunker Museum o

 Dobbiaco Bunker Museum

-By the way: Due to its immediate proximity to the border, the Upper Val Pusteria has a total of about 50 bunkers belonging to the Italian army.
-Two other accessible bunkers can be found in the area of Merano: the Passo Palade Bunker with its Gampen Gallery on the Palade Pass above Lana and the Bunker Mooseum with its ibex enclosure in Moso in the Val Passiria valley.
-And how to reach the Dobbiaco Bunker Museum?
-It is located between the villages of Dobbiaco and San Candido, where on the left (coming from Dobbiaco) a small road branches off to the bunker.
+The Dobbiaco Bunker Museum (Bunker Museum Toblach) is run by the Upper Val Pusteria association Pro Historia.
+By the way: Due to its proximity to the border, the upper part of the Val Pusteria valley houses around 50 bunker complexes of the Italian Army.
+Two more accessible bunkers can be found in the Merano region: the Passo Palade Bunker with the Gampen Gallery on the Palade Pass above Lana, and the Bunker Mooseum with its ibex enclosure in Moso in Passiria.

 Contact info